Updated June 17, 2023

 Key Differences Between SPSS and SAS

 - SPSS stands for “Statistical Package for the Social Sciences” and was launched in 1968.
-It is mainly used in scientific research for analyzing all sorts of data.
-It is also used by market researchers, health researchers, survey companies, government, education researchers, marketing organizations and data miners.
-SPSS was developed for the social sciences and was the first statistical programming language for the PC.
-SPSS is also useful in reporting, which provides tables and charts which can be easily copy-pasted.
+SPSS is also helpful in reporting, providing tables and charts that can be easily copied.
 SAS, on the other hand, does not have a user interface.
-It is used for advanced analytics, business intelligence, data management and predictive analysis.

-- SAS is tougher to learn than the point and click interface of SPSS.
+- SAS is more challenging to learn than the point-and-click interface of SPSS.
 SPSS is easier to learn as it provides paste functionality.
-All tables, charts can be easily passed by the click of a button.
-SAS, on the other hand, does not have any such functionality.
-It is difficult to customize things in SAS as one has to have coding knowledge to build things as per the customized requirements.
+It is challenging to customize things in SAS, as one has to have coding knowledge to build something as per the customized requirements.
 SPSS also provides an interface that makes it easier to learn.
-SPSS Documentation is much better and gives better clarity on algorithms used for statistical procedures.
-Modeling is easier done in SPSS, but SAS can provide more control thanks to command-line interface/advanced editor coding.
+SPSS Documentation is much better and clarifies algorithms used for statistical procedures.
+Modeling is easier in SPSS, but SAS can provide more control thanks to the command-line interface/advanced editor coding.
 The SAS Enterprise is not as good a visual interface as the SPSS.

 - Data processing is faster in SAS as compared to SPSS.
-SPSS does process data quickly but only when it is small in amount.
-When data gets larger, is it difficult to handle it through SPSS.
+SPSS does process data quickly, but only when it is small in amount.
+When data gets more prominent, it isn’t easy to handle it through SPSS.
 SAS can easily handle large amounts of data.
-It provides different features like sorting and splitting the data, which makes it easier for SAS to handle big chunks.
-SPSS, on the other hand, provides a perpetual license while SAS provides a yearly license which makes it costlier than SPSS.
+It provides different features like sorting and splitting the data, which makes it easier for SAS to take big chunks.
+SPSS, on the other hand, provides a perpetual license, while SAS provides yearly support, which makes it costlier than SPSS.
 SAS is almost 1.75 times as expensive in upfront cost for a single installation as SPSS.
 The graphical capabilities of SAS and SPSS are purely functional; However, making minor changes to graphs is possible to customize your plots and visualizations in SAS, and SPSS fully can be very cumbersome or even impossible.

-Following are the lists of points, describes the comparisons between SPSS and SAS.
+Following are the lists of points that describe the comparisons between SPSS vs SAS.